How to Mix Gray & Beige In the Same Room

 a) You might be looking at the wrong undertones for your finishes.
 For example, SOME beiges don’t look great with some blue hues, whereas others do.
 Some beiges don’t suit green undertones, whereas some do!
 There are MANY factors at play.

-b) Your room might not look good with ANY paint colour that’s cooler than its current finishes; the original design of it wasn’t meant to accommodate cooler hues.
+b) Your room might not look good with any paint color that’s cooler than its current finishes; the original design of it wasn’t meant to accommodate cooler hues.

-Cream cabinets and trim are the PERFECT examples of finishes that don’t love colors that are cooler AND lighter than them.
-I’ve had dozens of Online Colour Consulting clients wanting to update their cream-inspired homes with cooler hues, and we bump up against the same challenge every time – they want something lighter and cooler than their home can handle.
+Cream cabinets and trim are the PERFECT examples of finishes that don’t love colors that are cooler and lighter than them.
+I’ve had dozens of Online Colour Consulting clients wanting to update their cream-cabinet homes with cooler hues, and we bump up against the same challenge every time – they want something lighter and cooler than their home can handle.

-And sometimes, they must go through the process of SEEING what doesn’t work to believe it, as shown in this next photo…
+And sometimes, they must undergo the process of SEEING what doesn’t work to believe it, as shown in this next photo…

 Shifting a bit darker certainly helps…

 The above combo is better than the previous one.
-HOWEVER, if you ask me, the cool color contrasts too much with the warmth of the cabinets, making them look EVEN WARMER/creamier (which isn’t usually the goal).
-However, I’m often happy to humor clients if they want to explore a certain color, even if I don’t advise it – sometimes, they have to see it to believe it!
+However, if you ask me, the cool color contrasts too much with the warmth of the cabinets, making them look even warmer/creamier (which isn’t usually the goal).
+However, I’m often happy to humor clients if they want to explore a specific color, even if I don’t advise it – sometimes, they have to see it to believe it!

 The 16 Best Paint Colours to Update Cream Cabinets & Trim